THE APSARA & THE APSARA RIVE DROITE

 Here are some handy travel tips:

-Please read this important information about the ceremony and how you can show respect.
+Please read this important information about the ceremony and how you can show respect. |

 Just 30mins outside of the city.
-We can easily orginse a private transfer to the waterfalls.
+We can easily organise a private mini van there. |

-Set in the steep cliffs along the Mekong river, the caves are an important religious site, and has been used as a places of worship for thousands of years.
+Set in the steep cliffs along the Mekong river, the caves are an important religious site, and have been used as a place of worship for thousands of years.
+Enjoy a relaxing boat trip up the Mekong River to get to this magnificent place.
+The perfect day trip from Luang Prabang.
+Ask at reception for us to organise this trip for you. |

-Phousi Mountain, literally meaning "Sacred mountian", is one of Luang Prabang's most well known landmarks.
+Phousi MountainPhousi Mountain, literally meaning "Sacred mountain", is one of Luang Prabang's most well known landmarks.
 Standing 100 metres above sea level, this point is the perfect place to watch sunrise and sunset.

-° panorama of the the city and the tranquil valley in which it sits.
-Trust us the 10 minute walk to the top is well worth it!
+This viewpoint gives a 360° panorama of the the city and the tranquil valley in which it sits.
+Trust us the 10 minute walk to the top is well worth it! |

 CURRENCY AND SHOPPING

-The Lao currency is kip and is approximately 17,000kip (LAK) to the 1 US dollar.
+The Lao currency is kip and is approximately 20,000kip (LAK) to the 1 US dollar.
 It is advantageous to have kip as all businesses transact in the local currency.
 ATMs are plentiful and changing money is best in the better known banks BCEL, Banque Franco Lao, with branches on the main street.
 If you are changing at the money changer's make sure you count your notes carefully before leaving.
 Most shops catering to foreigners accept credit cards and add a 3% bank charge to pay by card.
 US dollars and Thai baht are widely accepted although the exchange rate may not be as advantageous paying in these currencies.

 TOURING AROUND

-The most well-travelled places around town are accessible by road and by river.
-Our reception staff can arrange tours for you to the popular Kuangsi waterfall, and Pak Ou Caves.
-There are also some experiential tours available, sunset cruising on the Mekong, experiencing rice farming, textiles, dyeing and weaving, Lao cuisine and more.
-We have a selection for you to choose at reception.
+.There are also some experiential tours available, sunset cruises on the Mekong, a half day learing about rice farming, at The Living Land Farm, textile dyeing and weaving, Lao cookery courses and more.
+We have a selection for you to choose from at reception.
 The town is very accessible by foot, bicycle and tuk tuk, and the major temples and main street are not far from the hotel.
-For a good map with more up to date information check out Hobo Maps, Google maps do not work so well here in Laos. .

 FESTIVALS AND EVENTS